sanskrit-coders/jekyll-site-archived/pages/motivation.md

 Because many of us Sanskrit-lovers have both programming skills and some Sanskrit knowledge (if not linguistics/ NLP expertise), there is now great opportunity and will to develop useful Sanskrit tools.

 For example, we dream of a day when we will be able to read any English webpage in Sanskrit, when the Sanskrit wikipedia will approach the English version in richness of its content.
-(For an inkling as to what is possible with some very simple technology, see tools listed in the [Survey](https://sites.google.com/site/sanskritcode/home/survey) page.)

 We want to read flowing sanskrit texts on tablets - they're so many scans.